Occidental Petroleum (OXY) Stock Falls Amid Market Uptick: What Investors Need to Know

-The investment community will be paying close attention to the earnings performance of Occidental Petroleum in its upcoming release.
-The company is slated to reveal its earnings on May 7, 2025.
-The company's earnings per share (EPS) are projected to be $0.72, reflecting a 10.77% increase from the same quarter last year.
-Simultaneously, our latest consensus estimate expects the revenue to be $7.09 billion, showing a 17.95% escalation compared to the year-ago quarter.
+Market participants will be closely following the financial results of Occidental Petroleum in its upcoming release.
+The company plans to announce its earnings on May 7, 2025.
+The company's earnings per share (EPS) are projected to be $0.70, reflecting a 7.69% increase from the same quarter last year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $7.09 billion, indicating a 17.95% increase compared to the same quarter of the previous year.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $2.63 per share and revenue of $28.8 billion, indicating changes of -23.99% and +7.14%, respectively, compared to the previous year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $2.56 per share and revenue of $28.8 billion.
+These totals would mark changes of -26.01% and +7.14%, respectively, from last year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for Occidental Petroleum.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Occidental Petroleum.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Within the past 30 days, our consensus EPS projection has moved 17.92% lower.
-As of now, Occidental Petroleum holds a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 19.33% lower.
+Currently, Occidental Petroleum is carrying a Zacks Rank of #3 (Hold).

-Investors should also note Occidental Petroleum's current valuation metrics, including its Forward P/E ratio of 15.19.
-This expresses a premium compared to the average Forward P/E of 13.7 of its industry.
+Digging into valuation, Occidental Petroleum currently has a Forward P/E ratio of 15.84.
+This valuation marks a premium compared to its industry's average Forward P/E of 14.12.

 The Oil and Gas - Integrated - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 62, putting it in the top 25% of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 146, positioning it in the bottom 42% of all 250+ industries.

 The strength of our individual industry groups is measured by the Zacks Industry Rank, which is calculated based on the average Zacks Rank of the individual stocks within these groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.